asgharali101/Netflix-Clone-Website/README.md

-# Getting Started with Your Project
+# Getting Started with Your Project.

 Welcome to your new project!
 Follow these simple steps to get started: